BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## BCM Components

 Bitcoin Cache Machine is where your bitcoin-related workloads reside.
-BCM instances are meant to be horizontally scalable by adding commodity hardware (planned).
-Each BCM instance can operate with or without a [Cache Stack](https://github.com/farscapian/bcm_cachestack) deployed on your local network (RECOMMENDED).
-Each BCM instance consists of three required LXD system containers:
+BCM instances are meant to be horizontally scalable by adding commodity hardware.

-* `proxyhost` [required] -- provides BCM-instance-local caching services for dependent downstream lxd hosts. `proxyhost` also runs one or more docker registr mirrors each configured as a pull-through cache. `Proxyhost` connects to the `lxdbr0` network bridge which NATs to the hosts IP address.
-Docker registries on `proxyhost` can be configured to use a Cache Stack (recommended for development) by updating the software-defined features list (see ./docs/installation)
+Each BCM is composed of the following:

+* `cachestack` - a set of LXD components (networks, storage pool, profiles, etc.) and LXD containers that provide caching and underlay services for BCM components.
+You can install `cachestack` in standalone mode to provide network services to your LAN components.
+If there is no CacheStack on your LAN segment, Bitcoin Cache Machine installs a local copy and uses it internally.
+Cache Stack serves LXD images to your local network (when in standalone mode), hosts one or more Docker Registries configured as a pull-through cache, provides HTTP/HTTPS proxy services, and hosts an outbound SOCKS5 TOR proxy.

-* `manager1` [required], `manager2` [optional], `manager3` [optional] -- There are three manager hosts to facilitate the Docker Swarm manager role for the rest of the swarm.
-The docker daemon on each manager host is configured to use `proxyhost` as the registry mirror.
+* `manager1` [required] -- There are manager hosts to facilitate the Docker Swarm manager role for the rest of the swarm.
+The docker daemon on each manager host is configured to use `cachestack:5000` as the Docker registry mirror.
 A Kafka messaging stack is deployed to each manager node for distributed messaging and is the system-of-record for user data.
 Manager LXC containers are planned to be deployable to independent x86_x64 hardware for high-availability.

 * `bitcoin` [required] -- the `bitcoin` lxd host is built for bitcoin-related services: A Bitcoin Core version 16.1 running as a fully validating node provides the root of trust for global consensus operations [required].
 One or more Lightning Daemons (currently c-lightning and lnd) can be deployed to the bitcoin host as well.
 The docker daemon on each app host is configured to obtain images from a docker registry mirror running on the proxyhost (since proxyhost serves a local registry cache).